Linaro/lava/doc/v2/development.rst

  PYTHONDIR=/usr/lib/python2.7/dist-packages/
  sudo cp <path_to_file> $PYTHONDIR/<path_to_file>

+.. note:: The path used for ``PYTHONDIR`` will change when the LAVA runtime support moves to Python3: PYTHONDIR=/usr/lib/python3/dist-packages/

 There is no need to copy files used solely by the unit tests.

 Changes to files in ``./etc/`` will require restarting the relevant service.